 John is a versatile artist who enjoys working on a variety of subject matter and with different media.
 His work currently falls into two areas: a traditional approach to landscapes, portraits, etc. and, secondly, a colourful and decorative style of semi-abstract painting that he has termed, ‘Colour and Motion’.

-As well as painting John also enjoys writing.
+In addition to creating artwork John also enjoys writing.
 He has written and illustrated a number of children’s stories and is a member of the Society of Authors.

 Travels to Australia, Italy, Paris, Scotland, USA and Vietnam have provided much inspiration for John's artwork.